sushil3710/PHD_Admission_Portal/README.md

 # Website-Portal-for-phd-admission

 ## Features
-* Login/Signup for both admins and applicants for all hostels.
+* Login/Signup for both admins and applicants.
 * It offers an applicant to register into the portal, update his profile and apply into different offerings at IIT Ropar and provide a very smooth and user friendly experience in the application procedure.
-* It offers an admin can be the academic section, any faculty or any staff member to add admins, create an admission cycle, view and analysis different applications in an offering and send mails to applicants about their selection status.
+* It offers an admin can be the academic section, any faculty or any staff member to add admins, create an admission cycle, view and analysis of different applications in an offering and send mails to applicants about their selection status.

 ## User guide

 ### How to use WebApp
 * Please find the link of hosted website [phd-admission-portal](http://172.30.8.215:88/) .
 * By default the user will see a homepage where there options to signin or signup.
-* To login into the admin side use the email - `2020csb1118@iitrpr.ac.in` and password - `root`.
+* To login into the admin side use the email - `phdadmin@iitrpr.ac.in` and password - `root`.
 * To login into the student side,first register yourself into the portal and verify the OTP and set your password.

 ### How to build locally